iKenndac/new-blog/content/posts/2024-09-25-handling-responder-chain-actions-in-swiftui.md

 This all comes to a screeching halt when we get to SwiftUI, which doesn't really expose a responder chain *per se*.

+### Initial Solution: Explicit Forwarding

-However, since we're a hybrid app that "starts" with UIKit, our SwiftUI is always displayed inside a `UIHostingController`, which _is_ a normal view controller and can absolutely take part in the responder chain.
+Since we're a hybrid app that "starts" with UIKit, our SwiftUI is always displayed inside a `UIHostingController`, which _is_ a normal view controller and can absolutely take part in the responder chain.

 I'll skip the journey and get straight to the initial solution: A coordinator object belonging to the `UIHostingController` that contains a basic store of handlers, and a SwiftUI view modifier that looks like this to register a handler with that coordinator: